 5. NOT PROCESSING THE EMOTIONAL SHIT

-A common mistake I’ve seen is trying to declutter too quickly, without processing the emotions that led to being clutttered in the first place.
-This is problematic for a couple of reasons: one, it doesn’t allow you to deal with the emotional shit that’s been holding you back.
+If you declutter too quickly, you may not be giving yourself enough time to process the emotions that led to being clutttered in the first place.
+That’s problematic for a couple of reasons: one, it doesn’t allow you to deal with the emotional shit that’s been holding you back.
 And two, it’s a band-aid solution and can lead to relapse.
 It might help in the short term, but before too long your old cluttered patterns will likely re-surface.

 HOW TO FIX IT: Take your time, and revisit the tough stuff regularly.
 How long did it take you to accumulate the stuff you have?
 Probably years – or even decades, right?
 Well during that time, you were developing your “clutter mindset” (your old thoughts and beliefs about your stuff).
 It’s going to take time for your new thought patterns to become second-nature – but decluttering the tough stuff in bite-sized increments, slowly but regularly, is the best way to “re-wire” your brain.
-Also, make sure you get access to my Free Resource Library, because I have some worksheets in there to help you with all this!
+Also, make sure you grab my Ultimate Decluttering Guide for ideas of what to do with the items after you declutter them!

 6. THROWING EVERYTHING INTO THE TRASH